How To Transfer a Car Title in South Carolina

 4. Submit your applications and finalize the process.

-You are almost halfway done with your car title transfer in South Carolina.
-All that you have to do at this stage is to submit your applications and fees to any DMV, Texas office near you, or you can mail the paperwork in a self-addressed and stamped envelope to the following address:
+All that you have to do at this stage is to submit your applications and fees to any DMV office near you.
+You can also mail the paperwork in a self-addressed and stamped envelope to the following address:

 SCDMV